mdyd-dev/product-marketplace-template/README.md

 # setup

-- To access admin panel you have to create user with email address: `admin@example.com`
+- To access admin panel register user with email address: `admin@example.com`
 - Enter `Admin` section from main menu and go to `Marketplace Setup` section